Valles Mines, Missouri, U S A

 Site Map

-Recent Mining Operations 2001-Present
+Recent Mining Operations 2001 to Present

 We clear "no more than 1/4 acre" per DNR spec and drill out at the edges.
 Still solid.

-This is the original mountain top.
+mountain top?
 This rock's overburden stays 6 inches or less from the surface even on its downhill slopes.

 Time to blast.
 Clayton decides on the pattern and depth to drill.